cdapio/cdap/cdap-docs/admin-manual/source/installation/cdap-site.rst

      - Path to the secret key file (only used in single-node operation)
    * - ``security.enabled``
      - ``false``
-     - Enables authentication for CDAP.
-When set to ``true`` all requests to CDAP must provide a valid access token.
+     - Enables authentication for CDAP; when set to ``true`` all requests to CDAP must provide a valid access token
    * - ``security.realm``
      - ``cask``
-     - Authentication realm used for scoping security.
-This value should be unique for each installation of CDAP.
+     - Authentication realm used for scoping security; this value should be unique for each installation of CDAP
    * - ``security.server.extended.token.expiration.ms``
      - ``604800000``
      - Admin tool access token expiration time in milliseconds (defaults to 1 week) (internal)